sdao/iWaveOcean/USING.md

 ---------------
 ![Simulate rollup controls](simulate.png)

-*Simulate Dyanmics* button.
+*Simulate Dynamics* button.
 Click this button to start simulating from the "Sim Start" frame.
 This button will bring up a dialog with the simulation progress, wherein you can cancel the simulation midway.

 *Clear All* button.
 Click this button to erase all saved simulation frames.